Comparing the best business bank accounts in the UK in 2026

 “It’s important to focus on what matters for your circumstances.
 All business owners will have different financial needs and goals.

-If you are holding high levels of surplus cash then the focus might be on finding an account that pays a high savings interest rate, or a fee-free bank account could be more important if you’ve just started out.“
+If you are holding high levels of surplus cash then the focus might be on finding an account that pays a high savings interest rate.
+A fee-free bank account could be more important if you’ve just started out.“

 How to switch business bank accounts